openstack-archive/ansible-role-collect-logs/README.rst

 -  ``artcl_gzip_only``: false/true – When true, gathered files are
    gzipped one by one in ``artcl_collect_dir``, when false, a tar.gz file will contain all the logs.
+-  ``collect_log_types`` - A list of which type of logs will be collected, such as openstack logs, network logs, system logs, etc.
+   Acceptable values are system, monitoring, network, openstack and container.

 Documentation generation related
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~